 A lot of the North Downs Way is in woodland, which makes it a great summer walk.
 However, water for filtering is scarce, as much of the route is up high.

-My daughter and I met up with my wife and two youngest children later in the afternoon at Hastingleigh, meaning we had walked about 20 miles.
+My daughter left me later in the afternoon at Hastingleigh, meaning we had walked about 20 miles together.
 Not bad for the first day.
-We enjoyed a picnic from the back of the car, then everyone headed back to Norfolk, leaving me by myself.
-I headed into the woods and found a good spot to camp.
+We enjoyed a picnic from the back of the car, then she headed back to Norfolk, leaving me by myself.
+I headed into the woods and found a spot to camp.

 Day 2: Hastingleigh to Detling